 Since the USA formed the ‘Dream Team’ and impressed at Barcelona 1992, both the men’s and women’s teams have continued to dominate the game.
 Apart from the men’s bronze medal finish at the Athens 2004 Games, the USA have won Olympic gold medals in both men’s and women’s competitions since Atlanta 1996.

-Guard Stephen Curry is the player to watch on the USA men’s team.
-At 1.91m tall, Curry is considered one of the most outstanding shooters in the sport’s history.
+Damian Lillard is one of the players to watch on the USA men’s team.
+Lillard, who posted the third-highest per game scoring average in the league (28.8) this season, was selected to his fourth All-NBA Second Team, as well as his sixth All-Star team.
 But watch out for Australia, whose side feature many NBA players and recently beat the USA at the 2019 FIBA Basketball World Cup, as well as Spain, Argentina and France who won gold, silver and bronze respectively at the World Cup.

 USA will be going for the seventh consecutive Olympic gold in the women’s competition, and the team has been playing consistently well.
 The core players are veteran Diana Taurasi and Sue Bird who will be looking to make their fourth Olympic Games appearance.
 Other medal contenders include Australia, who have won five Olympic medals, and Spain, who have highly skilled players and were silver medallists at Rio 2016.